220111/glide-support-engineer-interview/documentation.md

   - Accepts "TEST@example.com" but converts to lowercase without notifying user
   - No validation for common typos like ".con" instead of ".com"

+> No email validation was being done at all on the frontend or backend.

+> Solution: Add email validation using zod to the frontend and backend.

+> Additionally I have refactored the frontend and backend validation using the react-hook-form zodResolver and a shared schema.

 **Ticket VAL-205: Zero Amount Funding**

 - **Reporter**: Lisa Johnson